lithnet/access-manager/README.md

 # Lithnet LAPS Web App
 The Lithnet LAPS Web App is an IIS application that allows you to manage access to local admin passwords that are managed by the [Microsoft Local Admin Password Solution (LAPS)](https://technet.microsoft.com/en-us/mt227395.aspx)

-It provides granular permissions, auditing, email alerting and rate-limited access to LAPS passwords stored in a directory.

-It is compatible with OpenID Connect, WS-Federation (ADFS), and integrated windows authentication.
+It provides granular permissions, auditing, email alerting and rate-limited access to LAPS passwords stored in a directory and is compatible with OpenID Connect, WS-Federation (ADFS), and integrated windows authentication.

 ## Features
 ### Web-based accesss to LAPS passwords